Datnthe11/Demo-for-inversecooking-/README.md

 * **Transformer-based Attention** for alignment between visual cues and textual tokens.
 * **Streamlit UI** for an interactive, real-time inference experience.

-*Note: This repository focuses on an **efficient inference pipeline** and practical implementation rather than model training.*

 ---